eznapke/mask_detector/README.md

 >>kubectl rollout restart deploy/md-service -n md-service<br>
 >>helm list<br>

-Note: In the future the App could support this via a RESTful interface.
+Note: In the future the App will suppoort this via a RESTful interface.

 ## Tip n Tricks